Serious and organised crime costs the UK economy £37 billion a year, according to an official assessment.

 On Thursday, the Government will publish a new serious and organised crime strategy to target the most determined and dangerous offenders.

-Elsewhere, the minister for security and economic crime shot a warning at bodies like public schools, football clubs and luxury car garages who may facilitate billions in money-laundering but fail to report suspicious activity.
+Elsewhere, the minister for security and economic crime shot a warning at bodies like public schools, football clubs and luxury car garages, which may facilitate billions in money-laundering but fail to report suspicious activity.

 Ben Wallace told the Guardian: “The ones who pretend their hands aren’t really dirty and profit from moving dirty money and knowingly conspire … they’re cowards to pretend they’re nothing really to do with it.